qhameem/sotw-new-23-aug-25/.kilocode/context.md

 *   **Client-Side State**: The frontend is managed by a pure JavaScript implementation that handles all UI interactions, including creating, updating, and deleting lists and items.
 *   **Backend API**: The `TodoListController` provides a JSON API for the frontend to interact with the database.
 *   **Authorization**: A policy ensures that all database operations are authorized, preventing users from accessing or modifying other users' data.
+*   **Excel Export**: Users can export their to-do lists to an Excel file.
+The exported file includes task details and uses background colors to represent priority.

 ### UI/UX Enhancements: